40 Bay Street - Things to See and Do in Parry Sound

 There are 3 public boat launches in Parry Sound, and the opportunity to rent transient or permanent dockage for your boat, should you wish to leave it in the water.
 Canoes and kayaks can be rented from White Squall or Georgian Bay Marina.
 Should you wish to rent a boat or jet-ski, you are required to have a boat operator’s license.
 40 Bay Street Bed & Breakfast has off-street parking for trailers.

 National Geographic Magazine rated White Squall the fourth best paddling outfitter in the world.
 They are the leaders in sea kayak instruction and tripping; many of the staff are nationally certified instructors and wilderness guides.
 They have two shops in the Parry Sound region with paddling accessories and camping gear & clothing.
 At the paddling centre (open at the beginning of May) you'll find one of the largest selections of sea kayaks and canoes for rent and for sale.
-Tuesday afternoons during the summer you can try out your paddling skills at the Town beach, or at any time at the paddling centre.
+You can try out your paddling skills any time at the paddling centre.
 Lessons, day and overnight trips and special events are available.

 Open May - October